 Visit Digby – the Scallop Capital of the World

-Our first stop was in Digby, known as the scallop capitol of the world.
+Our first stop was in Digby, known as the scallop capital of the world.
 There are plenty of restaurants to choose from to feast on Digby scallops – just walk along the water and pick one that looks good to you.
 We sat outside at the Fundy Restaurant and watched the boats in the Bay of Fundy slowly lower with the tide as we ate our giant Digby scallops.

 Walk the Oldest Town in North America – Annapolis Royal

-We went onward to the oldest town in the North America, Annapolis Royal, and enjoyed the small town, fort, and bay views.
+We went onward to the oldest town in North America, Annapolis Royal, and enjoyed the small town, fort, and bay views.
 This is the perfect time to get out of your car and walk around the lovely boardwalk by the Bay of Fundy.
-Stop in the shops and enjoy all of the creativity; the town is a magnet for visual artists, craftspeople, performers and writers.
+Stop in the shops and enjoy all of the creativity; the town is a magnet for visual artists, craftspeople, performers, and writers.

 Visit Atlantic Canada’s Oldest Winery

 We continued away from the Bay of Fundy through the fertile farming land of Annapolis Valley, enjoying the lush green fields and frequent wineries.
 Consider stopping at Grand Pre Winery – it’s Atlantic Canada’s oldest Farm Winery, owned and operated by the Stutz Family since 1994.

 The landscape of the Grand Pre is also another UNESCO World Heritage Site!